 And if you have a puppy or kitten, it’s a really good time to give them salmon oil.
 Studies show that salmon oil can help with brain and eye health for puppies and kittens.
 Kittens and puppies who get that higher level of Omega 3s: They develop faster, they have better memory retention, and they can react faster.

 MB: So, if you decide to incorporate salmon oil into your dog or cat’s diet—how do you go about doing that?

 CM: Most dogs and cats won’t have any problems adding it immediately to their diet.
 If there is going to be an issue, it’s more likely to be with a cat.
-But, oftentimes, if a cat is already familiar with fish-based formulas, then you can introduce it easily.
+But often, if a cat is already familiar with fish-based formulas, then you can introduce it easily.
 Even if it’s a fish species that they haven’t had, they’ll normally accept it.
 Just start by introducing the salmon oil as a single drop or two with every meal.
 Then you can slowly increase it over time.

 If the cat is not a fish eater, it may be more challenging to introduce fish oil.
 Try the one-drop-per-meal approach.
-But one other trick is to put the oil on the paws, so they can lick it off.
+But one other trick is to put the oil on the paws, so he can lick it off.
 And most cats won’t avoid it because cats like to clean and groom.
 So, lots of cats will consume salmon oil that way.

 Sometimes oil that has rosemary extract can be less likely to be received well by a cat—most cats don’t like rosemary.
 So just looking for a salmon oil supplement that doesn’t have rosemary can also be useful.

 With dogs, they’re way less likely to reject any fish oil.
 But if they do, try squirting on a favorite treat.
 That way, they’re not focused on the oil, they’re focused on the treat.